InfiniteZeroFoundation/.github/profile/README.md

 # InfiniteZero Foundation
+*Building decentralized AI infrastructure for public goods and sustainable communities* 🌍

 **InfiniteZero Foundation** is a non-profit organization building **privacy-preserving, decentralized AI infrastructure** and public goods networks.
 Our mission is to empower individuals and communities to **participate, earn, and contribute to inclusive AI-driven economies** while advancing **trustless, decentralized technology** for the benefit of society and the planet.